Be Amazing! Try the Pitmaster Club FREE

 North Carolina Lexington Dip BBQ Sauce Recipe

-Add some serious zip to your barbecue with this ketchup and vinegar based sauce.
+Add some serious zip to your barbecue with this ketchup and vinegar based Lexington Dip recipe.

 The debate over whether ketchup belongs in barbecue sauce has caused many a shouting match and even stirred a raucous debate in the North Carolina legislature.
 Some recipes omit the sugar, but I think it rounds out the flavor.
-Using apple juice is also a veer from the standard, but I stole the idea from my favorite North Carolina sauce, George’s, made in Nashville, NC.
+Using apple juice is also a veer from the standard.
+I, however, stole the idea from my favorite North Carolina sauce, George’s, made in Nashville, NC.
 It really adds depth.
-Since it is mostly vinegar, it keeps a long time in the fridge.
+Since Lexington dip is mostly vinegar, it keeps a long time in the fridge.

 Lexington Dip BBQ Sauce Recipe